Nigeria Faces Mystifying Spike In Deadly Lassa Fever

 And it's unclear why these numbers are going up so dramatically.

-Over the last week there have been 12 more confirmed cases and 4 additional fatalities, bringing the death toll to 114 since the outbreak began in early January.
+Over the past week, there have been 12 more confirmed cases and four additional fatalities, bringing the death toll to 114 since the outbreak began in early January.

-While researchers still haven't figured out why the virus is spreading so fast, they do know who is the main culprit in this outbreak — rats.
+While researchers still haven't figured out why the virus is spreading so fast, they do know the main culprit in this outbreak — rats.

 "The most likely route of transmission continues to be spillover of viruses from the rodent reservoir to humans rather than extensive human-to-human transmission," the Nigeria Centre for Disease Control (NCDC) said in a report last week.